The SciRuby Manifesto

 You might also check out the SciRuby issue tracker if matrices don’t interest you much.

-Secondly, JetBrains has kindly provided our project with an open source license for RubyMine.
+- JetBrains has kindly provided our project with an open source license for RubyMine.

-Finally, we wish to thank the several individual donors to our project.
+- The several individual donors to our project.